NeboLej/TestTask1/README.md

 # TestTask1
-Test task for layout using snapkit.
+Test task for layout using SnapKit.
 Alamofire is used to get the tag cloud

 <a href="url"><img src="https://user-images.githubusercontent.com/80099010/160905306-bacbe796-a13d-479c-85dd-75d8d1e6ea0a.gif" align="left" height="500" width="240" ></a>